 Stefanik defeats Doheny

-According to unofficial tallies from the New York State Board of Elections, Stefanik received 15,116 votes to Doheny’s 9,621 in the 12-county district, which includes Fulton and Hamilton counties.
+According to unofficial tallies from the New York State Board of Elections, Stefanik received about 60 percent of the votes in the 12-county district, which includes Fulton and Hamilton counties.